Boarding at The Leys

 Meeting on a weekly basis and also working in the house are the Tutors, members of the teaching body, who are tasked with taking care of the academic progress of a number of pupils.
 Tutors will talk through reports with their Tutees and plan how pupils can make progress from one cycle of reports to another.
 Uniquely at the Leys, Sixth Form pupils have a dedicated Tutor who will stay with them for two years guiding them through the UCAS process.

-The Medical Centre offers support for all boarders.
-Manned 24 hours a day, the school nurses have a range of skills to meet the particular needs of our pupils.
-Recently joining the team is a nurse with particular skills in adolescent mental health, who provides a listening ear for those who have anxieties.
+The Medical Centre offers support to all pupils during the day and is available for boarders and home boarders in the evenings.
+The medical centre is staffed throughout the week 24 hours a day, with the exception of Saturday night to Sunday evening, when an on-call service is available.
+Three times a week a doctor from the Trumpington Street Medical Practice offers on-site appointments for pupils who need more specific medical health care.
+The school nurses have a range of skills to meet the particular needs of our pupils and all have a range of training to offer mental health support.
 If pupils feel they have more significant concerns, or on the recommendation of parents or the Housemaster or Housemistress, the school also offers a counselling service, as well as access to an independent listener.

 In the first three years of their time at the school, our pupils take part in a PSHE programme which is designed to provide pupils with the structure to develop: